 Another way you can find hosts is by posting your travel plans.
 Your trip will get listed on the “public trips” list and people might offer to host you.
 It looks like this:

 I always thought this option was a little odd and never really use it.
-It’s also where most of the creep stories come from (and it’s not just a problem for girls).
-Usually it’s harmless funny stuff, but one of my guests recently told me a story that ended with him out on the street in the middle of the night after his host was left a little, errm, heartbroken.
+It’s also where most of the Couchsurfing horror stories come from (and it’s not just a problem for girls).
+Often it’s harmless funny stuff, but one of my guests recently told me a story that ended with him out on the street in the middle of the night after his host was left a little, errm, heartbroken.
 Of course this doesn’t mean you can’t find a host through this function, but I prefer to keep my trips private and choose my hosts.

 4. Arrange your stay!